 You could examine why a single study that was never successfully replicated on 24 young, white, male college students somehow was relevant to helping define prison policy for years to come (in terms of a representative sample, this study had very little connection to what was happening in real prisons).

-And you could certainly talk about how terribly bad the psychology profession is in policing its own researchers to ferret out bad studies like this before they ever see the light of day.1
+And you could certainly talk about how terribly bad the psychology profession is in policing its own researchers to ferret out bad studies like this before they ever see the light of day. ((And not only has psychology failed to call out this bad science years ago, it actually elected the primary researcher to the presidency of its professional organization — partially on the basis of his reputation in designing and running the SPE.))

 But as science?
 Sorry, no, it’s not anything close to resembling science.